Isuru-rana/j1939-ESP32/test/esp32/slcan/README.md

 ## 3.2.
 Linux can utilities

 Linux SLCAN and friends are really quite extensive, including a bunch of J1939 test tools [2]

+## 3.3.
+Dev on ESP32S3

+So far I can't quite get USJ + console to place nice together.
+I feel there is a way to do it, however

 # Results